ControlZee raises $3 million for ‘massively interactive swarm games’

 The San Mateo, California-based company has created a platform, or game engine, dubbed Dot Big Bang that enables people to play and create games with friends anywhere, on any device, instantly, and then share the games via simple web links.
 To showcase this platform, ControlZee created a game called Straits of Danger with a popular streamer.

 In the embedded video hosted by influencer Day[9], you can see how the co-op swarm play works.
 Twenty players get on a barge and can control it by standing on top of the forward, back, left, or right buttons on the deck.
 Another player controls the gun.
-The players try to collectively navigate an obstacle course with dangers such as floating mines and walls that smash the barge.
+The players try to collectively navigate an obstacle course with dangers such as floating mines and walls that blow up the barge.
 If all of the players work together, they can successfully make it through the straits.

-The streamer gets a different view, with a set of cameras that present a dashboard, and gets to direct the viewers to do certain tasks that will help them move through the journey.
-Other viewers can affect the gameplay by dropping boulders from an overpass, forcing the players to correct the barge’s course.
-It takes about 45 minutes for players to steer the barge through the course.

 Creators, or livestreamers, can use Dot Big Bang to build their own games and play them with their communities during a livestream, across any device, simply by sharing a browser link.
 The company is trying to take the frustration out of getting people to play a co-op game together, which often requires getting everyone to install applications and set up accounts in advance, said ControlZee CEO Rob Anderberg in an interview with GamesBeat.